Robust and Efficient Penetration-Free Elastodynamics without Barriers: METHOD

 where $\alpha^{[0]}=1$.
 When the step sizes $\alpha^{[k]}$ are sufficiently large, the influence of the initial state $\mathbf x^t$ and early intermediate states $\hat{\mathbf x}^{[1]}, \hat{\mathbf x}^{[2]}, \dots$ on $\mathbf x^{[k]}$ decays exponentially.
 Consequently, as we iteratively update the active sets $\mathcal C^{[k]}$ and the intermediate states $\hat{\mathbf x}^{[k]}$ while maintaining non-infinitesimal $\alpha^{[k]}$, we eventually reach an intersection-free state $\mathbf x^{[k]}$ that is primarily composed of later iterates.
 Since these later iterates are solved using more complete $\mathcal C^{[k]}$, they better capture the true contact interactions, making $\mathbf x^{[k]}$ more accurate.
 We terminate the solve by setting $\mathbf x^{t+1} = \mathbf x^{[k]}$ and computing $\mathbf v^{t+1}$ once the total weight of the first $K_\text{min}$ intermediate states falls below a small user-defined threshold $\epsilon$:

+When $K_\text{min}=1$, \autoref{eq:termination} reduces to the stopping condition of \cite{wang2023fast,ando2024cubic}.
 As we will demonstrate later, this criterion enables early termination while avoiding damping artifacts and maintaining reasonable accuracy for our method.

 Algorithm~\ref{alg:time-stepping} outlines the main pipeline of our time-stepping solver.
+We use $\beta^{[k]}$ to denote $\sum_{i=0}^{K_\text{min}-1}\beta_i^{[k]}$, which remains equal to $1$ during the first $K_\text{min}-1$ iterations and is scaled by $1-\alpha^{[k]}$ in the subsequent iterations.
 Similar to IPC, \Call{MaxStepSize}{} computes a conservative step size $\alpha^{[k+1]}$ that ensures intersection-free (and inversion-free for non-invertible materials such as Neo-Hookean) trajectories.
 The two core subroutines, \Call{SolveSubproblem}{} and \Call{UpdateActiveSet}{}, are detailed in the following subsections.

+Our framework is related to \citet{wang2023fast}, but differs in two key aspects.
+First, instead of splitting each update into an unconstrained solve followed by a geometric projection under linearized collision constraints, we solve the constrained subproblem using a unified augmented Lagrangian formulation.
+As the geometric projection is agnostic to the physical properties of the objects, decoupling the projection from the dynamics solve can introduce artifacts such as highly stressed regions, as shown in \autoref{fig:lcp}.
+Second, the backward projection in \citep{wang2023fast} is solved using projected Gauss–Seidel iterations, which are less expensive than Newton solvers but do not guarantee that all constraints are resolved, especially when the collision pattern becomes complex, as shown in the comparison in \autoref{sec:comparison}.
+Our method instead relies on an augmented Lagrangian mechanism to adaptively strengthen unsatisfied constraints, ultimately driving them to a non-penetrating state.

 \paragraph{Challenges} Several key challenges may arise within this framework.
 First, efficiently solving the subproblem (\autoref{eq:sub-problem}) remains challenging.
 To ensure large TOI when using the solved search direction, the approximate solution of $\hat{x}^{[k]}$ needs to have small or even no constraint violations.
 Second, the termination of this pipeline relies on the values of $\alpha^{[k]}$ being sufficiently large, which is directly related to the update strategy of the active set $\mathcal C^{[k]}$.
 A conservative strategy (e.g., not updating at all) can easily lead to getting stuck at $\alpha^{[k]}=0$ forever.
 Meanwhile, overly aggressive strategies may result in unnecessarily large active sets, thereby increasing computational cost and system instability (as the constraints are linearized).
 Finally, it is still questionable whether our TOI-based termination criterion is sufficiently strong, i.e., if it ensures the necessary order of convergence to the PDE solution as a time integrator.